 - 4.1.
 As per the articles of association, one Member will be appointed to the Board of Directors, typically undertaking the role of Chair. - 4.2.
-The Trust Board has 3 committees where Directors hold membership, which focus on: - Audit & Risk; - Finance & Infrastructure; and - Standards. - 4.3.
+The Trust Board has 3 committees where Directors must hold membership, which focus on: - Audit & Risk; - Finance & Infrastructure; and - Standards. - 4.3.
 Each committee has a remit to work closely with executive officers to ensure there is detailed scrutiny and challenge of the MAT's work. - 4.4.
 The Trust also has a named Director for Safeguarding. - 4.5.
-At local governance level, governors have the option to take on link roles if they feel this is helpful, and example role descriptors are included in the appendices of this document.
+At local governance level, governors have the option to take on link roles if they feel this is helpful, and example role descriptors are included in the appendices of this document. - 4.6.
+Directors have the option to attend the Schools Performance Scrutiny Board, though the chairing of this is delegated to the Chief Executive Officer and membership includes central Trust executive leaders and members of the central Trust quality assurance team.

-Expenses
+5. Expenses

-5.1.
-The Trust has been developed our approach to expenses for Members, Directors and Governors in accordance with the Education (Governors'

-Allowances) Regulations 2013.
-These regulations give Governing Bodies the discretion to pay allowances from the Trust's annual budget allocation to Governors for certain allowances which they incur in carrying out their duties.
+- 5.1.
+The Trust has been developed our approach to expenses for Members, Directors and Governors in accordance with the Education (Governors' Allowances) Regulations 2013.
+These regulations give Governing Bodies the discretion to pay allowances from the Trust's annual budget allocation to Governors for certain allowances which they incur in carrying out their duties. - 5.2.

-- 5.2.
 The Trust Board believes that paying Governors' allowances, in specific categories as set out below, is important in ensuring equality of opportunity to serve as Governors for all members of the community and so is an appropriate use of Trust Funds.
 The specific items allowable reflect this objective. - 5.3.
 All Members, Directors and Governors (including associate members) of the Trust will be entitled to claim the actual expenditure incurred in carrying out their duties as a representative of the Trust. - 5.4.
 Claims can be made for the following: - Telephone charges; - Photocopying costs; - Stationary and postage; - Travel, mileage and subsistence expenses, payable at the specified rates for Trust personnel, associated with attending meetings or training events/courses, unless these costs can be claimed from any other sources. - 5.5.
 The Trust Board acknowledges that: - Members, Directors and/or local governors may not be paid an attendance allowance. - 5.6.
 All expenses and mileage claims should be submitted using the relevant expenses and mileage claim form and attaching receipts (VAT receipts where applicable) within 14 days of the date when the expenses were incurred.
 The claim form will be submitted for the approval of the Chief Executive Officer. - 5.7.
 Expenses claim forms will be subject to independent audit and maybe investigated by Chief Finance Officer if they appear excessive or inconsistent.